BnDLett/login-website-test/README.md

 # I-am-aware-of
 1. The insecurity of using `in` whenever checking if the inputted password's hash is equivalent to the hash of accepted passwords.
 This was not designed for high-level security and is just a small project and that the issue creates a possible gap in security.
 2. No brute-force protection.
 As mentioned before, I do not intend for this to be high-level meaning I've also let it be vulnerable to brute-force attacks.
 This may be fixed or changed in a future version if I ever make a future version that is intended to be high security.
+3. No `remove_password` command.
+Unfortunately, I hadn't implemented this at time of development which it could of likely been entirely possible.
+Maybe in a v2.1 update if it ever comes along.